Helping Children Survive Crises

 Hygiene kits, clothes and toys ease the suffering of 2,000.

-The Syrian conflict is about to enter its fifth year and there is still no end in sight to the ongoing humanitarian crisis in the region.
-UNHCR figures estimate that nearly 4 million people will have registered as refugees by the end of 2014.
+In March 2015, the Syrian conflict will enter its fifth year with no end in sight to the ongoing humanitarian crisis in the region.

-Experts warn that if the immediate needs for education, psycho-social support and protection are not met for the millions of children currently living in desperate conditions in Syria and neighbouring countries, a whole generation could be lost and the effects of this conflict will continue to ripple within Syria and the region for decades to come.
+Alongside this, 2.8 million Syrian children are no longer in school, with experts warning that if the immediate needs for education, psycho-social support and protection are not met, a whole generation could be lost and the effects of this conflict will continue to ripple within Syria and the region for decades to come.

 World Vision has been responding to the needs of children and families affected by the crisis since 2011.
-We are currently working to serve those displaced within Syria as well as those who have sought refuge in neighbouring Lebanon, Jordan and Iraq.
+We are currently working to serve those displaced within Syria and Iraq, as well as those who have sought refuge in neighbouring Lebanon and Jordan.

-You can help us support the children and families affected by the crisis in Syria by donating here.
+You can help us support the children and families affected by the crisis in Syria.